Beijing resolves; Wall Street goes bullish on Chinese stocks

 Despite its troubling property crisis earlier this year and several shocks from changing US regulatory policies, the investment banking giant has backed Chinese stocks at the open of the market today.
 It is believed that, after the Communist Party meeting, the pressure on Beijing will soften and Chinese companies will find the freedom to explore growth opportunities.

 The actual rationale for this judgment by Goldman Sachs’ highly sophisticated team of analysts is still unfounded.
-However, several factors appear to be in favor of the Beijing-registered corporations trading in the NYSE with several CFDs traded on top online platforms like Plus500.
+However, several factors appear to be in favor of the Beijing-registered corporations trading in the NYSE with several CFDs traded on top online platforms like eToro.
 But what other factors could be driving the bullish sentiment towards Communist-throttled stocks?

 Strong US inflation reports jolts Beijing into competition